-The majority of HMO lenders consider anything up to five bedrooms.
+The majority of HMO mortgage lenders consider anything up to five bedrooms.
 Anything bigger may require commercial finance.
-If your HMO requires a licence, then you’ll more than likely need an HMO mortgage as a standard buy to let mortgage would not suffice.
+If your HMO requires a licence, then you’ll more than likely need an HMO mortgage.
+This is because a regular buy to let mortgage wouldn’t be suitable.

 Lenders for non-licensed HMOs

 If your HMO doesn’t require a licence, it may be deemed too small for an HMO mortgage.
 Lenders may therefore only consider giving you a buy to let mortgage instead.

 There may be lenders who would consider you for an HMO mortgage, but without understanding the nature of your HMO it’s impossible to provide you with a tailored answer.
 You can make an enquiry at any time or simply ask our specialists a question.